 The Intercultural Development Instrument (IDI) is an assessment tool that measures one's intercultural competence and can help to prepare students for pastoral work in diverse ministry settings.
 Students take the IDI in their first year, and results are confidential to the student and IDI administrator.
-The IDI may be referenced to help craft the student's field education plan and during the Cultural Competency Module.
+The IDI may be referenced to help craft the student's field education plan.
+Students take the IDI again when enrolled in FLDC 7315 Cultural Competency Module.